 Discusses details on specific program models, including services for older youth, parents, and families, as well as tips for implementing and sustaining support services.

 Adoption Support and Preservation and Guardianship Support and Preservation Programs

 Facilitates evidence-based, trauma-informed therapeutic and educational services designed to support and promote a family’s success at every stage of the adoption and guardianship process.

 Massachusetts Society for the Prevention of Cruelty to Children

 Offers an online discussion group, a newsletter, a calendar of events, and other useful publications.
 This network of adoptive parents is based in Massachusetts, New Hampshire, and Maine.

 Provides postadoption counseling and educational services to families, educators, child welfare staff, and mental health providers in Maryland, Northern Virginia, and Washington, DC.

-Provides mental health counseling and support groups for California adoptive families and birth parents as well as information on adoption mental health clinics.
+Provides mental health counseling, wraparound services, and support groups for California adoptive families and birth parents as well as information on adoption mental health clinics.
 The center aims to build a long-term support network for families to address postadoption issues as they arise.

 Post-Adoption and Guardianship Services (PDF - 1,279 KB)